Niagara IceDogs: Meridian Centre era

 The 2019–2020 season saw the team go into rebuild mode once again, losing key players to the NHL or simply age out of the league.
 At the trade deadline they traded Captain and star forward Akil Thomas and other star forward Philip Tomasino for the purposes of restocking their draft cupboard, which had been depleted the season prior.
 They would then name Ivan Lodnia captain for the rest of the season.
 The team had a scary moment when rising young goalie Tucker Tynan was involved in a freak incident during a game against the London Knights, taking a major cut to the thigh when a London Knights player drove into the net and crashed into him.
 The incident made headlines across Canada and the hockey community.
 The COVID-19 pandemic would then hit and cause the subsequent cancellation of the rest of the CHL season and then playoffs.
 The team finished in second last place, and chose 2nd overall in the 2020 OHL draft, where they drafted forward Pano Fimis.

-2022 OHL investigation and fallout
+OHL investigations and fallouts

 Following an investigation, OHL commissioner David Branch suspended both the team's general manager Joey Burke and head coach Billy Burke indefinitely, after it was revealed the two made inappropriate comments about a female colleague via WhatsApp.
 The brothers, along with the IceDogs organization were fined $150,000 CDN in regards to the incident.
-The brothers who also serve as minority owners are eligible to apply for reinstatement on June 1, 2024.
+The brothers, who also serve as minority owners, were eligible to apply for reinstatement on June 1, 2024.

 Months after the investigation, Bill and Denise Burke sold the team to Darren DeDobbelaer, who became the majority owner, alongside Wayne Gretzky.

+Over a year later, the IceDogs faced another third party investigation in regards to bullying and harassment on the team.
+As a result, team captain Landon Cato and goaltender Josh Rosenzweig were banned by the Canadian Hockey League and team owner/general manager Darren DeDobbelaer was suspended for two seasons as a result.
+The team was also fined $100,000 CDN and stripped of their first round pick in the 2024 OHL Priority Selection Draft.

+In March 2025, OHL commissioner Bryan Crawford announced a third-party investigation was set to conduct a cultural review of the IceDogs organization, following multiple complaints of inappropriate behaviour involving team staff.